Tram-hiker's guide to Budapest

 Depots: Angyalföld, Baross, Budafok

-Altough polictical struggles between the two governing parties have almost hindered these vehicles coming to Hungary, they're here, and although most of their assets (speed, high floor level to be used with high platforms for fast boarding) are still left unused, they blended nicely into the city's landscape.
+Altough polictical struggles between the two governing parties have almost blocked these vehicles coming to Hungary, they're here, and although most of their assets (speed, high floor level to be used with high platforms for fast boarding) are still left unused, they blended nicely into the city's landscape.
 Their arrival also started a big wave of UV disposal, so the average age of the rolling stock decreased.
-Their main area of deployment is route 3, a new, not yet complete outer tram ring launched with these vehicles in 2001 as the contraction of route 13 and 63.
+Their main area of deployment is route 3, a not quite complete outer "tram ring" launched with these vehicles in 2001 as the contraction of route 13 and 63.
 Since the Zugló depot was fully converted from UV to TW6000 operation, they can also be seen on route 69 and route 3's insection service route 62.

 Combino "Plus" or "Supra NF12B"